robertjoosten/maya-quality-assurance/README.md

 * The **_fix** function fixes one of these errors at a time.
 In the example above we could find multiple animation curves, but the fix only deletes one animation curve at a time.

 ## Note
-Inspired by Martin Orlowski Quality GuAard, I've decided to write my own quality assurance framework and make it freely available.
+Inspired by Martin Orlowski's **Quality GuAard**, I've decided to write my own quality assurance framework and make it freely available.
 The project is available on [Git](https://github.com/robertjoosten/rjQualityAssurance).
 Free for anybody that wishes to contribute to this tool and add additional quality assurance checks.